-I hold a PhD in philosophy from Boston University (2020), an MA in philosophy from the University of British Columbia (2014), and a BA Hons. in philosophy from Mount Allison University (2008).
-Since the fall of 2018, I have served as Lecturer in the philosophy department at the University of Colorado, Boulder and, as of fall 2020, as Assistant Lecturer in Humanities and Social Sciences at Coker University in Hartsville, South Carolina.
+I hold a PhD in philosophy from Boston University (2020), an MA in philosophy from the University of British Columbia (2014), and a BA in philosophy from Mount Allison University (2008).
+In fall of 2020, I served as Assistant Lecturer in Humanities and Social Sciences at Coker University in Hartsville, South Carolina, and have served as Lecturer in the philosophy department at the University of Colorado, Boulder since fall of 2018 (teaching remotely in spring 2021).

 My primary research is in social and political philosophy and critical philosophy of race, particularly issues relating to political responsibility, group-based injustice, and the moral significance of the past.
 My dissertation – completed under the supervision of Ann E. Cudd, David Lyons, and Juliet Floyd – articulates and defends a new empirically informed approach to the political problem of black reparations in the United States that finds new work for the normative principle of fair play.